You have worked like crazy to develop, learn and implement a new service line – telehealth for occupational therapy.

 Telehealth CopyTip #2: Cover the Basics of Your Telehealth Offer

 Give a clear idea of what clients are signing up for.
-They are likely not familiar with telehealth and have some questions.
+They might have have mixed feelings about the telehealth services they received within the rush of the pandemic.
 When you address their questions, they feel more confident about learning more or initiating services.

 Some questions you might consider addressing: